miklevin/MikeLev.in/blog.md

 > I'm Mike Levin, an SEO in NYC, and this is my daily work journal.
 It's all
 > built from a 1-text-file for life approach.

-You Jesus?
-No, Osmosis... haha, credit my HS science teacher, Frank Milauskas.
-He had the same look.
-No, just a dirty hippy who's been around the block a few times.
-I'm a 50-year-old SEO in NYC, and this is my daily work journal.
-It's all built from a 1-text-file for life approach.
-Oh, I also was apparently who my employers tagged with AI / Alien disclosure, but who knows.
-They've got Amazing Stories in their blood, so it's probably all just a story.
+I'm a tech who's been around the block a few times, in the field of SEO and all things Linux, Python, vim & git.
+My topics range wildly from a digital nomadic lifestyle that lets you reproduce the timeless writing, blogging and coding environment I use (and have "canned" for you), to the latest in AI, machine learning, and the future of work.

 {% include post_list.html %}